chriscroome/ansible-role-firefox/README.md

    is newer then:
    - Downloading Firefox and the GPG signature.
    - Verifying the downloaded files using the GPG signature.
-   - Installing Firefox in it in `/usr/local`, symlinking it from `/usr/local/bin` and creating a `.desktop` file in `/usr/share/applications`.
+   - Installing Firefox in `/usr/local`, symlinking it from `/usr/local/bin` and creating a `.desktop` file in `/usr/share/applications`.